gaehlerm/SoftwareEngineering/README.md

 Many guidelines on how to write classes are defined for worker classes.
 For example the rule that classes should have high cohesion.
 It seems like most people overlooked the other kind of classes.
 A data class has no cohesion at all but it a perfectly viable object.

-Prefer free functions over methods.
+Prefer functions over methods.
 It improves clarity which variables may be changed.
 Though sometimes methods may make the code more intuitive to read and are thus preferred.

 ## Copilot